Mini Cooper Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-- Selecting low $100 deductibles for comp and collision coverage will cost an additional $308 each year
+- Choosing pricier low deductibles for comp and collision coverage will cost an extra $308 each year

-- Drivers with serious driving violations could pay at least $2,640 or more
+- Drivers with multiple violations and an at-fault accident could pay around $2,640 or more

-- Policy cost that insures a teenage driver can be $4,582 each year
+- Policy cost for full coverage for a teenage driver for full coverage can cost $4,582 each year

-Car insurance rates for a Mini Cooper also range considerably based on the trim level of your Cooper, your age and driving record, and deductibles and policy limits.
+Insurance rates for a Mini Cooper also range considerably based on your risk profile, the trim level of your Cooper, and physical damage deductibles and liability limits.

-Older drivers with no driving violations and higher comprehensive and collision deductibles may only pay around $1,100 annually on average, or $92 per month, for full coverage.
-Rates are much higher for teenagers, since even teens with perfect driving records will be charged as much as $4,500 a year.
+A more mature driver with no violations or accidents and high deductibles may only pay around $1,100 annually on average, or $92 per month, for full coverage.
+Rates are highest for teenagers, where even good drivers should be prepared to pay in the ballpark of $4,500 a year.
 View Rates by Age

 Your home state plays a big part in determining prices for Mini Cooper insurance rates.
-A good driver about age 40 could pay as low as $800 a year in states like Vermont, Wisconsin, and North Carolina, or have to pay at least $1,640 on average in Michigan, New York, and Florida.
+A good driver about age 40 could pay as low as $800 a year in states like Iowa, Maine, and Idaho, or as much as $1,740 on average in New York, Louisiana, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |